Building vertex algebras from parts: Obstruction theory

 \end{defn}

 \begin{lem} Given a $\cT$-module datum, and any choice of nonzero intertwining operators $\{ m^{i,s}_z \in \cI_{i,s}^{i+s} \}_{i \in A, s \in S}$, the function $\Phi$ satisfies the identity:

 for any $i,j,k \in A, s \in S$.
 In other words, $\Phi$ is a 2-cocycle for $A$ with coefficients in the $A$-module $Fun(S, \bC^\times)$.
-The torus $(\bC^\times)^{A \times S}$ that rescales intertwining operators acts transitively on the set of 2-cocycles in the same cohomology class, by coboundary translation.
-The action of 1-cochains $\{ \lambda_{i,s} \}_{i \in A, s \in S}$ by rescaling intertwining operators induces an action of $H^1(A, Fun(S,\bC^\times))$ on isomorphism classes of $S$-graded modules whose graded pieces are given, and the action of $0$-cochains by rescaling modules induces an action of the 0-cocycle group $Fun(S,\bC^\times)^A$ by automorphisms of the $S$-graded module. \end{lem} \begin{proof} By essentially the same argument as the proof of Lemma \ref{lem:pentagon}, we have
+The group of 1-cochains $\{ \lambda_{i,s} \}_{i \in A, s \in S}$ (which can be viewed as maps $A \times S \to \bC^\times$) acts by rescaling intertwining operators, and it acts transitively on the set of 2-cocycles in the same cohomology class, by coboundary translation.
+The 2-cocycle $\Phi$ is homologically trivial if and only if there exists an $S$-graded $\bigoplus_{i \in A} M_i$-module structure on $\bigoplus_{s \in S} M_s$ whose component structure maps span the $\cT$-module datum.
+The action of 1-cochains, when restricted to 1-cocycles, induces an action of $H^1(A, Fun(S,\bC^\times))$ on isomorphism classes of $S$-graded modules with fixed graded pieces.
+The action of $0$-cochains by rescaling modules induces an action of the 0-cocycle group $Fun(S,\bC^\times)^A$ by automorphisms of the $S$-graded module. \end{lem} \begin{proof} By essentially the same argument as the proof of Lemma \ref{lem:pentagon}, we have

 However, we assume $F(i,j,k) = 1$ for all $i,j,k \in A$, so we obtain the identity we want.

 By examining the definition of $\Phi$, we see that rescaling the intertwining operators by some 1-cochain $\{ \lambda_{i,s} \}_{i \in A, s \in S}$ multiplies $\Phi$ by the coboundary $d\lambda$, where $(d\lambda)(i,j,s) = \frac{\lambda_{i,j+s} \lambda_{j,s}}{\lambda_{i+j,s}}$.